AnthonyJamez12/QuizBot/Quizbot/README.md

 **Solution**:
 Switching to `IndexFlatL2` in FAISS resolved the issue, enabling `add_with_ids` to function correctly and ensuring each PDF’s embeddings remain distinct and easily retrievable.

 ---

+## Django Admin Setup and Access

+The Django admin interface allows you to manage your application’s data with ease.
+To set it up:

+1. **Create a Superuser**:
+   - Open your terminal, navigate to your project directory, and run the following command:
+     ```bash
+     python manage.py createsuperuser
+     ```
+   - Django will prompt you to enter a username, email address, and password for this admin account.
+Choose a secure password and remember your credentials, as you’ll use these to log in to the admin panel.

+2. **Access the Admin Interface**:
+   - Start the Django development server with:
+     ```bash
+     python manage.py runserver
+     ```
+   - Open your browser and go to `http://127.0.0.1:8000/admin`.
+This is the default URL for the Django admin panel.
+   - Log in with the credentials you created for the superuser.

+---

+## Accessing the SQLite Database

+In the same directory as the db.sqlite3, you can manipulate data through the shell:

+1. **Using the Django Shell**:
+   - You can use Django’s interactive shell to access database data:
+     ```bash
+     python manage.py shell
+     ```

+---

 This README provides a comprehensive guide to setting up, running, and understanding the architecture of QuizBot.
 For further details, refer to the inline documentation within the repository.